viney-shih/go-cache/README.md

 func Example_setAndGetPattern() {
     // We create a group of cache named "set-and-get".
-    // It uses the shared cache only with TTL of ten seconds. c := cacheFactory.NewCache([]cache.Setting{
+    // It uses the shared cache only.
+Each key will be expired within ten seconds. c := cacheFactory.NewCache([]cache.Setting{
         {
             Prefix: "set-and-get",